carrotdata/carrot-cache/README.md

 This will prevents core dumps and will throw exception on memory corruption.

-To track potential memory leaks, for example allocations of a size 64, you need additionally to enable allocations stack track monitoring
+To track the potential memory leaks, for example an allocations of a size 64, you need additionally to enable the allocations stack track monitoring

 ```